Māori performing arts company awarded almost $1 million from American bank

 Interns will learn how to do lighting and sound for professional theatre productions.
 Photo: supplied

-A Kaupapa Māori theatre company has been awarded $900,000 in funding for its internship programme.
+A kaupapa Māori theatre company in West Auckland has been awarded $900,000 in funding for its internship programme.

-The theatre is the first group in Aotearoa to be selected for the grant and were chosen out of over 1,000 international groups.
+The theatre is the first group in Aotearoa to be selected for the grant and were chosen from more thn 1000 international groups.

 Six interns aged 18-25 years old will learn skills to become qualified theatre technicians, producers or stage managers.